raft-tech/TANF-app/docs/Technical-Documentation/auth-architecture.md

 ### Returning to a Requested Page

-When a signed-out user opens a protected frontend page, `PrivateRoute` saves its path, query string, and fragment in the tab's `sessionStorage` before routing to the sign-in page.
-This survives refreshes and the Login.gov or AMS round trip while keeping separate tabs' destinations independent.
+When a signed-out user opens a protected frontend page, `PrivateRoute` puts its path, query string, and fragment in a URL-encoded `next` query parameter and routes to the sign-in page. `SplashPage` validates the destination and forwards it to the selected backend login endpoint.

-After authentication finishes, `PostLoginRedirect` restores the saved destination from either the legacy `/login` callback or the Keycloak `/` landing page, then removes it from storage.
-The destination must be a local path and cannot point back to the sign-in or callback page.
-Without a valid saved destination, the user goes to `/home`.
-The destination's normal permission and account approval checks still apply; the legacy ACF OCIO redirect to the admin site takes precedence.
-Failed sign-ins retain the destination for a retry.
-If browser storage is unavailable, sign-in continues with the usual `/home` destination.
+The backend validates `next` again and stores it with the OIDC state in the Django session for the Login.gov or AMS round trip.
+Keycloak login destinations are associated with their individual OIDC states so concurrent sign-ins do not overwrite one another.
+After authentication succeeds, the callback redirects directly to the requested frontend URL.
+The frontend also handles authenticated arrivals at `/` or the legacy `/login` callback by reading a validated `next` parameter.
+The destination must be a local path and cannot point back to the sign-in page; missing or invalid destinations fall back to `/home`.
+Normal permission and account approval checks still apply, and the ACF OCIO redirect to the admin site takes precedence.

 ## System Architecture